n1ck777818/Technical-Challenge/README.md

 Task 1 - Added a edit function in the todo list in order to edit tasks in the todo list.

+Task 2 - Added tests in ./test/test.js for viewing, editing and deleting items.

 > - Will be nice if you can git tag the tasks by number